dasch-swiss/dsp-das/docs/how-to-contribute/index.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the app.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run the command `npm run build-prod` for a production build.

+## Test

+The following tests (unit, e2e and lint) are part of the Github Actions (CI) workflow and has to be run successfully before code can be merged into main branch.

-## Running unit tests
+### Running unit tests

+Run `npm run test-local` to execute the unit tests via [Karma](https://karma-runner.github.io) on your local computer.

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test-ci` to execute the unit tests via [Karma](https://karma-runner.github.io) without a browser.
+It is used in the Github Actions (CI) workflow.

-## Running end-to-end tests
+### Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm run test-e2e-protractor` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+### Running code linter

+Run `npm run lint` to execute the lint service via [tslint](https://palantir.github.io/tslint/).

+> :warning: **tslint is deprecated and will be replaced by eslint**
+>
+> Get more info here: <https://dasch.myjetbrains.com/youtrack/issue/DSP-1260>

 ## Further help